10m+

 Pre-schoolers and reception years

-Research shows that by the time they’re four to five years old, children understand that they need to pay for merchandise, but may not understand that coins have different values, so visual games and tangible activities work best to teach them, such as:
+Research shows by the time a child is four to five years old, they understand money is needed to pay for goods, but may not understand that coins have different values.

-• Start a money jar collection.
-Rather than a piggy bank, using a clear jar will enable young children to see their money growing as they add coins in and feel excited about building their own savings stash.
+- Start a money jar collection: Rather than a piggy bank, using a clear jar will enable young children to see their money growing as they add coins in and feel excited about building their own savings stash.

 Primary school children

-From the age of seven or eight, children begin to understand the difference between ‘wants’ and ‘needs’, so this is an ideal time to start talking to them about how they can achieve their own ‘wants’ through earning and saving.
+So, this is an ideal time to start talking to them about how they can achieve their own ‘wants’ through earning and saving.

 From the ages of nine to 12, children want to demonstrate their independence, so you can shift the focus on taking responsibility for their own spending and saving choices.